vapourismo/opam-nix-integration/README.md

   };

   # Create a package set using some constraints against the packages available in opam-repository.
-  packageSet = pkgs.opamPackages.overrideScope' (pkgs.lib.composeManyExtensions [
+  packageSet = pkgs.opamPackages.overrideScope (pkgs.lib.composeManyExtensions [
     # Set the opam-repository which has all our package descriptions.
     (final: prev: {
       repository = prev.repository.override {